cozy-labs/cozy-desktop/doc/test.md

 :warning: **Important**: the integration tests remove all the files and folders on the Cozy!
 We recommend using the default repository with `COZY_DESKTOP_DIR=tmp`.

-Integration tests require that you have a Cozy stack up.
-It's also expected that a user is registered with the [test password](../test/helpers/password.js).

 You can run the integration suite to test the communication between cozy-desktop and a remote cozy stack: